Bratanov/community-driven-radio/readme.md

     (Read their docs here: https://developers.google.com/youtube/)

+0. Create .env file using .env.sample as template

+    `cp .env.sample .env`

-0. Set the YouTube API key as an environment variable:
+0. Set your YouTube API key as an environment variable in the newly created .env file:

-	- For Windows:

-		`SET YOUTUBE_API_KEY=mykeyhere`

-	- For Linux/MacOS:

-        `export YOUTUBE_API_KEY=mykeyhere`

 0. Run the project:

-    `node radio` or `npm start`
+    `npm start`

-0. _Alternatively_, you can combine the previous steps with:

-    `SET YOUTUBE_API_KEY=mykeyhere && node radio`

-    or use the provided shell script:

-    - `cp start.sh.sample start.sh` - copy the example script

-    - `vi start.sh` - update with your API key

-    - `./start.sh` - sets API key and runs project
+1. Run the project in develop mode. _This will rebuild your css bundle every time you make a change in .scss source file._

+    `npm run develop`

 ## Contributions